 "No one is too small to make a difference" – Greta Thunberg, 16-year-old climate activist.

 Students are at the heart of our sustainability work.
-Find out how you can get involved using the links below, or take a look at our Guide to sustainability at ARU.
+Find out how you can get involved using the links below.

 To date, students have secured the following changes at ARU:

-Contact the Environment Team if you have an idea for a way to make our campus more sustainable.
+Contact the Environment Team, or Nigel Cooper, if you have an idea for a way to make our campus more sustainable.

 In 2018-19, the Sustainability Society set up a full-day event called 'Save our World' day, designed to support students to learn more about the climate and ecological crises.

 Visit the SU website to view the full range of societies on offer at ARU, or browse through the below list of sustainability-related societies.

 Research from our own GSI has shown that spending time growing your own food can have a positive impact on your mental health.
 The wellbeing network runs a bi-monthly gardening session at the Edible Garden on the Cambridge campus.
 Use this map to find your way over there, or contact [email protected] for more information on when the sessions are taking place.

 These lunchtime talks explore issues as varied as food, the fashion industry, health and wellbeing, nature and nature's value.
 Visit the GSI events page to find out when they are taking place.

 Read about research happening at the Global Sustainability Institute.